chenzhex/AutoPPTX/paper.md

 # Summary

-**AutoPPTX** is a Python package for automating the creation and styling of PowerPoint presentations from structured input data.
-Built on top of the widely used [`python-pptx`](https://python-pptx.readthedocs.io/) library [@python-pptx], it provides a streamlined and modular API for dynamically editing `.pptx` templates.
+**AutoPPTX** is a Python package designed to automate the creation and styling of PowerPoint presentations from structured input data, tailored especially for educational and teaching environments.
+Built on top of the widely used [`python-pptx`](https://python-pptx.readthedocs.io/) library [@python-pptx], it offers a modular API to dynamically edit `.pptx` templates, facilitating rapid generation of instructional materials.

-The package supports automated replacement of placeholders with text, images, and tables, and enables consistent styling across slides.
-AutoPPTX is particularly useful for researchers, analysts, and educators who need to generate reproducible, data-driven slide decks for reporting or presentation.
+This package enables educators, trainers, and instructional designers to efficiently produce consistent, data-driven slide decks with minimal manual effort.
+By automating the replacement and styling of placeholders—text, images, and tables—AutoPPTX supports reproducible and scalable creation of teaching presentations and lecture materials.

 # Statement of Need

-While formats like LaTeX Beamer support programmatic slide generation, `.pptx` remains the de facto standard in business, education, and government.
-However, automating `.pptx` slides with fine-grained layout control remains a challenge due to the complexity of the format and lack of tooling.
+PowerPoint (`.pptx`) remains the dominant format for educational presentations worldwide.
+However, educators often spend significant time manually updating and styling slides to reflect new data, lesson plans, or curricula.
+Unlike LaTeX Beamer, which allows programmatic slide creation mainly for academic publishing, `.pptx` lacks robust automation tools tailored for teaching workflows.

-AutoPPTX addresses this gap by:
+AutoPPTX addresses this need by:

-- Automating content filling for text, image, and table placeholders.
+- Automating the filling of various placeholder types (text, images, tables) within PowerPoint templates.
-- Extracting and applying consistent visual styles (e.g., fonts, colors, alignments).
+- Extracting and applying consistent visual styles such as fonts, colors, and alignments to maintain professional and uniform slide decks.
-- Enabling reproducible slide generation through both Python and command-line interfaces.
+- Offering both command-line and Python APIs for seamless integration into lesson preparation and educational content pipelines.
-- Integrating smoothly into Python-based data pipelines.
+- Reducing manual workload and human error in slide generation, thereby allowing educators to focus more on content quality and pedagogy.

-By providing a programmatic way to generate clean, styled slides from structured input, AutoPPTX significantly reduces manual workload and promotes consistency.
+By enabling scalable and reproducible slide deck generation, AutoPPTX empowers educators to deliver high-quality presentations with less effort, fostering better teaching experiences and learning outcomes.

 # Functionality

-AutoPPTX offers the following features:
+AutoPPTX provides the following features:

-- **Multi-type placeholder replacement**: Replace titles, text boxes, images, and tables from a structured JSON input.
+- **Multi-type placeholder replacement**: Replace titles, text boxes, images, and tables from structured JSON input tailored to educational content.
-- **Styling extraction and transfer**: Extract font, alignment, and layout styles from template shapes and apply them programmatically.
+- **Styling extraction and transfer**: Capture font, alignment, and layout styles from templates and apply them programmatically for consistent appearance.
-- **Placeholder detection**: Automatically classify shape types (e.g., title, image, table).
+- **Placeholder detection**: Automatically identify placeholder types (e.g., title, image, table) to support flexible template designs.
-- **Modular architecture**: Organized into separate modules for text, image, table, type detection, and CLI runner.
+- **Modular architecture**: Components are organized into distinct modules for text, image, table handling, type detection, and command-line interface.
-- **Developer friendly**: Codebase adheres to [PEP8](https://peps.python.org/pep-0008/) and is formatted using [black](https://black.readthedocs.io/).
+- **Developer friendly**: The codebase conforms to [PEP8](https://peps.python.org/pep-0008/) standards and uses [black](https://black.readthedocs.io/) for formatting, facilitating maintainability.

 # Installation